Updated January 12, 2020

 You can also export your TripAdvisor calendar to other channel listings, just make sure that you are importing and exporting the same property calendar.

 Congratulations!
 You now have created a listing on Tripadvisor!
 All you need now is to keep your calendars synchronized across all your channels.
-The easiest way to do this is to use Hosthub’s Vacation Rental Calendar Synchronization Service and you’ll be synchronizing in no time!
+The easiest way to do this is to use Hosthub’s Channel Manager and you’ll be synchronizing in no time!

 If despite our guide above, you still want a professional to take care of your new listing, we can help you there too.
 Hosthub offers a service that can copy your content from any vacation rental channel to any other, for a very reasonable fee.
 Visit our Revenue Booster page to find out more.